drcyschfld/Raquel-and-the-Johnnies/README.md

 - see user instructions

 **Serial interface**
-- input sample distances and observe output. tested serial with hard coded values before inetgrating the lidar. anything 100cm or less than 10 = 1000 points
+- input sample distances and observe output. tested serial with hard coded values before inetgrating the lidar. anything above 100cm or less than 10 = 1000 points

 ### User Instructions for using the timer module: